roman-milk/roman-milk.github.io/student-teacher.md

  "You're such a slut, teacher.
 Or, should I call you doll," he asked.
 She didn't answer, as she had a mouthful of hard cock.

  Jessie heard the mocking tones, and was deeply ashamed at how true it was.
 So worked up was she, it was impossible not to try and get what she desperately needed.
 It didn't mater that this young man was her student, for she just needed to feel a cock inside her.
-Report_Story #2